Our Team

 Pronouns: They/He

 As an actor, they have performed with the French Theatre at the National Arts Centre, the Firehall Arts Centre, Savage Society, Théâtre la Seizième, the Only Animal, Rumble Theatre and more.
-With the frank, Anais recently co-produced White Girls in Moccasins, I Cannot Lie to the Stars That Made Me, She Mami Wata & the Pussy WitchHunt, and Be-Longing.
+With the frank, Mateusz recently co-produced Ayibobo III: Little Dollhouse on the Prairie, How Black Mothers Say I Love You, I Cannot Lie to the Stars That Made Me, She Mami Wata & the Pussy WitchHunt, and Be-Longing.

 Karter Masuhara